IgorBuchelnikov/ObservableComputations/README.md

 ```csharp
 sourceCollection.ExtensionMethodName(arg1, arg2, ...);
 ```
-As we know about extension methods *sourceCollection* is the first argument in the extension method declaration.
+*sourceCollection* is the first argument in the extension method declaration.
 So like other arguments that argument can also be passed as [non-observable](#Passing-arguments-as-non-observables) and as [observables](#Passing-arguments-as-observables).
 Before now we passed the source collections as non-observables (it was the simplest expression consisting of a single variable, of course we was able to use more complex expressions, but the essence is the same).
-Now let us try pass some source collection as observable:
+Now let us try pass some source collection argument as observable:

 ```csharp
 using System;